SheelaRuthMay/customerlabsreactapp/README.md

-# Getting Started with Create React App
+# Customer Labs React Task

 In the project directory, you can run: